MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-scenarios-azure-active-directory.md

 ms.topic: article
 ---

-# Getting started with Windows LAPS and Azure AD
+# Getting started with Windows LAPS and Azure Active Directory

 > [!IMPORTANT]
 > Windows LAPS is currently only available in Windows Insider builds as of 25145 and later.
 Support for the Windows LAPS Azure AD scenario is currently limited to a small group of Windows Insiders.

 ## Overview

-In this article, we're going to go over the basic procedures for using Windows LAPS to back up passwords to Azure AD and also how to retrieve them.
+In this article, we're going to go over the basic procedures for using Windows LAPS to back up passwords to Azure Active Directory and also how to retrieve them.

-Let's get started on backing up some passwords to Azure AD!
+Let's get started on backing up some passwords to Azure Active Directory!

 ## Configure device policy